Genealogy in Castiglione Cosentino

 SANTI NICOLO’ E BIAGIO – P.zza Roma

-Here below you can read the messages received from other visitors in Castiglione Cosentino forum:
+Messages from other visitors in Castiglione Cosentino

 My grandfather was Luigi Paese, came to America and settled in Pittsburgh, Pennsylvania, his wife’s name was Rachel Leonie.
 The Paese name is very difficult to search for, I would love to find out more about him.
 To the best of my knowledge my grandmother came from Calabria, and she was a seamstress.
 She had a sister Susan (Susie).
 That is all that I know about this.
 We were told my grandfather was from Romania.